dhershman1/debounce/README.md

 debounce
 ===============================
-A simple separate utility for debounce which can also be found within the popular @underscore library.
+A simple separate utility for debounce which can also be found within the popular [Underscore](https://github.com/jashkenas/underscore) library.

 ## How To
 Insert with script tag